Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Your system will continue to boot into runlevel 2 for the rest of this lab.
 Do not change the runlevel back to its previous value.

-Fix the ownership of any root
+Fix the ownership of any root-owned files in your

 sysadmin base directory.